mendix/docs/content/en/docs/refguide7/desktop-modeler/integration/json-structures.md

 Each JSON property is composed of a key ("name") and a value ("John").
 If the value is between double quotes ("  "), it is considered a string, otherwise the type is derived from the value.
 The following JSON values are supported:

-*   "string".
-Converted into an attribute of type String.
+* `"string"` – converted into an attribute of type String
-*   123\.
-Converted into an attribute of type Integer.
+* `123` – converted into an attribute of type Integer
-*   true or false.
-Converted into an attribute of type Boolean.
+* `true` or `false` – converted into an attribute of type Boolean
-*   "1985-04-12T23:20:50.52Z".
-Converted into an attribute of type DateTime.
+* `"1985-04-12T23:20:50.52Z"` – converted into an attribute of type DateTime
-*   12.50\.
-Converted into an attribute of type Decimal.
+* `12.50` – converted into an attribute of type Decimal

 ### 2.2 JSON Arrays

 A JSON array is contained in square brackets (between `[` and `]`).
 It contains a comma-separated list of JSON values or JSON objects.

 * a JSON array can be the root of the JSON snippet.

 * a JSON array can be contained within a JSON object

 * a JSON array can be contained within another JSON array.

 {{% alert color="info" %}}